 Sydney (Australia) father Basil Thorne and his wife Freda won £100,000 in one of the first Opera House lotteries on 1 June 1960, and they were ecstatic.
 The Bondi family with two children, Graeme (8) and Belinda (3) were set for life.

-But five weeks later their lives were shattered when Graeme (pictured at right) was kidnapped on his way to school – just 300 meters from his home.
+But five weeks later their lives were shattered when Graeme (pictured above) was kidnapped on his way to school – just 300 meters from his home.
 The next day, a man with an accent demanded £25,000 ransom.

 Police tried to frighten the kidnapper into releasing the schoolboy with public appeals and television appearances, and an unprecedented public response followed as Bondi police station was bombarded with callers.